GetManta/Manta/README.md

  - Support optimistic concurrency
  - Support any kind of message serialization
  - Support any kind of loggers through ILogger interface for Manta internal logging
- - MS SQL Server persistance implementation (with single-writer pattern for MS SQL Server implementation)
  - Support up-conversion of events to the newest version
  - Subscriptions to one or many event stream sources for processmanagers/projections/others
+ - MS SQL Server - Manta implementation (with single-writer pattern)
+ - MS SQL Server - Manta.Projections implementation

 last but not least, performance